-Since 1926, California Water Service (Cal Water) has been committed to providing safe, reliable, high-quality water to our customers and communities.
-When the coronavirus pandemic began in 2020, access to clean water became particularly top of mind.
-During these difficult times, our commitment to our customers remained as strong as ever.
+Since 1926, California Water Service (Cal Water) has been committed to providing a reliable supply of safe, clean water to our customers and communities.
+With the coronavirus pandemic, access to high-quality water became particularly top of mind.
+Throughout the pandemic and beyond, our commitment to our customers has remained as strong as ever.

-In this system in 2020, we conducted 10,548 tests on 1,849 water samples for 127 constituents.
+In this system in 2021, we conducted 4,265 tests on 821 water samples for 86 constituents.
 We are pleased to confirm that we met every primary and secondary federal and state water quality standard last year.